jettjhendrick/Moded-server/README.md

 # Moded-server

-Here you will fin all of the apps and item you will have to install to join a modded server
+Here you will find all of the apps and item you will have to install to join a modded server

 1. Java: you will need the most lattest version of java on your computer.
 You can download it here (https://java.com/en/download/)